Celles, Hérault: History

-The village sits on the bank of Lac du Salagou.
+The village sits on the bank of Lake Salagou.
 When the dam that created the lake was built (1964–68), the intention was to raise the water level in two stages—first to 139m, then to 150m.
 The second stage would have engulfed the village of Celles, which is at a mean altitude of 144m, and accordingly the village and its vineyards were officially abandoned.
 The first stage of water level left the water lapping at the foot of the village without encroaching on any structures.
 The second stage was never implemented, so a few villagers re-occupied the Mairie, repairing public buildings in order that the status of Celles as a commune would be preserved.
-However, the French authorities are allowing the village to decay and all buildings except the Mairie and the church are in ruins.
-It is a popular place for fishing and picnics.
+However, the French authorities allowed the village to decay and all buildings except the Mairie and the church went to ruin and vandalism, the roof tiles steadily disappearing.
+It became a popular place for fishing and picnics.